twr14152/containerlabs_sandbox/srlinux_labs/lab3/configs/irb_stuff/README.md

         }
       }
     }
+  ],
+  "id": 1,
+  "jsonrpc": "2.0"
+}
 ```
-- Lastly you need to associate the routing portion to the IRB so you create a new network-instance and associate ip-vrf
+- Lastly you need to associate the routing portion to the IRB to network-instance default
 ```
     {
       "name": "L3default",